-Jeni is a ceramicist and runs Lemon Studio in Grappenhall where she creates pottery and teaches courses.
+Our founder Jeni is a local ceramicist who runs Lemon Studio from The Hive at Red House Farm, Dunham Massey where she creates pottery and teaches courses.

-Working mainly in earthenware her style is full of colour and joy.
-The work is predominantly sculptural although she also creates functional ware.
+Working in stoneware, earthenware and porcelain her style is full of colour and joy.
+Jeni produces sculptural hand-built pieces as well as wheel thrown functional ware.

-As a community artist she divides her working week in half to offer mobile pottery sessions to a variety of isolated individuals and groups locally and for an Art mental health charity in Stockport called Arc.
+As a community artist she divides her working week between the studio and delivering mobile pottery sessions to a variety of isolated individuals, nursing homes and charities.

 The Cheshire Soap Company

-Antonia is a lather loving soap maker based in Lymm, specialising in traditional techniques, using only natural ingredients.
+Antonia is a lather loving soap maker from Lymm, specialising in traditional techniques, using only natural ingredients.

-From within her cosy studio, she indulges her passion for making and teaching everything sudsy and saving the world from mediocre soap!
+From within her studio at The Hive, Red House Farm, Dunham Massey, she indulges her passion for making and teaching everything sudsy and saving the world from mediocre soap!

 The Fox Studio

-The Fox Studios is a professional, well equipped jewellery workshop, with a welcoming and relaxed atmosphere, where you can learn new skills and take home your own handmade jewellery.
+The Fox Studios is a professional, well equipped jewellery workshop based at Evans House Ltd, Warrington.
+Heather provides a welcoming and relaxed atmosphere, where you can learn new skills and take home your own handmade jewellery.